rust-lang/rfcs/text/0000-truly-unsized-types.md

 Specifically, there are generic items where the `Sized` bound is not lifted only to ensure that a reference is thin, so as to be coerced or transmuted to a raw pointer.
-These will be unable to use truly unsized types, and should get the type bound relaxed to `?Sized` and a [negative bound](https://github.com/rust-lang/rfcs/pull/586) on `DynamicSize`.
+These will not be usable with truly unsized types, and should get the type bound relaxed to `?Sized` and a [negative bound](https://github.com/rust-lang/rfcs/pull/586) on `DynamicSize`.

 # Drawbacks

-Adding further complexity to the type system.
+This is adding further complexity to the type system.

 # Alternatives

-Keep to the current practice of Irrelevantly Sized Types, learning to avoid trouble by coding discipline, documentation, and best practices.
+Keep to the current practice of Irrelevantly Sized Types, learning to avoid trouble by design discipline, documentation, and best practices.
 The problem of mutable references can be resolved on a case-by-case basis by providing an accessor facade for fields that can be safely mutated, and disallowing direct mutable references to the pseudo-sized type.
 This feels at odds